Flat Holography & Holographic Renormalization: Scalar Field: Discussion

 where $\tilde{\phi}^{\mathrm{(\mathrm{p})}}(\omega)$ is the data of the simple power-law behaviour and $\Phi^{\mathrm{(o)}}$ the data of the the oscillating term.
 The asymptotics $\tilde{\phi}^{\mathrm{(p)}}$ and $\tilde{\phi}^{\mathrm{(o)}}$ are related to the functions $\phi^{\mathrm{(I)}}$ and $\phi^{\mathrm{(II)}}$ according to their frequencies as given in table \ref{tab:FrequenciesBranches}.

-It is common to assume that the asymptotic solution near either $\mathscr{I}^+$ or $\mathscr{I}^-$ is characterised by a power-law expansion, possibly with logarithmic terms, e.g. \cite{Bekaert:2022ipg,Campoleoni:2025bhn}\footnote{The occurrence of polyhomogeneous expansions is a well-known phenomenon in general relativity (e.g. \cite{Chrusciel:1993hx}) and has been investigated also in other gauge theories.
-Typically, the logarithmic terms are mostly ``subleading" in the large-$r$ expansion near $\mathscr{I}^+$ and some of them are known to be associated to classical versions of soft theorems and the $1/u$ tails at null infinity \cite{Saha:2019tub,Geiller:2024ryw}.
-Logarithmic terms at the same large-$r$ order as the radiative term are also possible within general relativity in four and higher dimensions \cite{Chrusciel:1993hx,ValienteKroon:2001pc,Capone:2021ouo,Riello:2024uvs}, but their physical interpretation is less transparent or more exotic, e.g. \cite{Fursaev:2023oep}.
-Recently, \cite{Briceno:2025cdu} provided a neat example in four spacetime dimensions of how overleading logarithmic terms near $\mathscr{I}^+$ may appear also in a scalar theory due to $\log(v)$ behaviour of the advanced solution, which does not fit the $L^1$-integrability condition of scattering data.
-A priori, the fourier transform of $e^{-i\omega v} e^{2i\omega r}\tilde{\phi}^{\mathrm{(o)}}(\omega)$, e.g. a generic function $F(v-2r)$ could accommodate this behaviour if we intend the Fourier transform in a generalised sense.
+It is common to assume that the asymptotic solution near either $\mathscr{I}^+$ or $\mathscr{I}^-$ is characterised by a power-law expansion, possibly with logarithmic terms, e.g. \cite{Bekaert:2022ipg,Briceno:2025ivl,Campoleoni:2025bhn}\footnote{The occurrence of polyhomogeneous expansions is a well-known phenomenon in general relativity (see e.g. \cite{Chrusciel:1993hx,ValienteKroon:2001pc,Capone:2021ouo,Kehrberger:2021uvf}) and has been investigated also in other gauge theories (see e.g. \cite{Campiglia:2019wxe,AtulBhatkar:2020hqz,AtulBhatkar:2021txo,Kim:2023qbl,Compere:2025tzr}).
+Typically, the logarithmic terms are mostly subleading in the large-$r$ expansion near $\mathscr{I}^+$ and some of them are known to be associated to classical versions of soft theorems and the $1/u$ tails at null infinity \cite{Saha:2019tub,Geiller:2024ryw}.
+Logarithmic terms at the same large-$r$ order as the radiative term are also possible within general relativity in four and higher dimensions \cite{Chrusciel:1993hx,ValienteKroon:2001pc,Capone:2021ouo}, but their physical interpretation is less transparent or more exotic, e.g. \cite{Fursaev:2023oep}.
+Recently, \cite{Briceno:2025cdu} provided a neat example in four spacetime dimensions of how overleading logarithmic terms near $\mathscr{I}^+$ may appear also in a scalar theory due to $\log(v)$ behaviour of the advanced solution.
+A priori, the Fourier transform of $e^{-i\omega v} e^{2i\omega r}\tilde{\phi}^{\mathrm{(o)}}(\omega)$, e.g. a generic function $F(v-2r)$ could accommodate this behaviour if we intend the Fourier transform in a generalised sense.
 It would be interesting to explore the connections between the solutions of the massless PDE of \cite{Briceno:2025cdu} and our approach based on the radial ODE further. }

 Formally, this misses the oscillating branch of \eqref{eq:osc_power}, which is necessary to prescribe the other half of the scattering data if we analyze the problem in a single coordinate system.